kayvan-sh/Shrek-Run/README.md

 - The biggest part of a game is the community of that , I mean you !
 You can help Shrek Run by send me feedback and tell me bugs you found !
 Thanks 👍

 # Change Log
+**• 3.1.1**
+- New Skin : Pekka (from Clash royale)
+- Inbox added
+- bug fixes (enderman song and names cant be same )
+- Game Over screen added (You can see more detail about last round you played)

 **• 3.0**
 - Redeeming : you can get shrekial with codes from Kayvan !
 - New King of Shrek Run : now you can see 3 Top persons in Leader board instead of King of Shrek Run